risingstar-bit/Compose-Community/CONTRIBUTING.md

 # **Contribution on Cheatsheet, RoadMaps and Notes**

-- you can upload cheatsheets, RoadMaps and Notes on different technical skills.
+- You can upload cheatsheets, RoadMaps and Notes on different technical skills.
 Add your cheatsheets on Cheatsheet folder, RoadMpaps on Roadmaps folder and Notes on Notes folder.<br>

 # **How to Contribute?**